richardzleonard/rleonard_capstone_foodborne_illnesses/README.md

 PRESENTATION

-The following data questions each have a dashboard:
+The following data questions are explored in the Tableau presentation:
 - What are the general trends of foodborne illness over time in the US?
 - What is the general trend of foodborne illness in TN?
 How is this different from other states or the US as a whole?
 - What foodborne illness are associated with what foods?
 Are there certain food categories that are more commonly associated with foodborne illness than others?